Before you begin #

 - Extending Your Application introduces modeling of derived attributes, constraints, and custom forms; it also addresses issue management in model maintenance.

-- Importing Data from an Excel Sheet introduces importing data into the generated application.
+- Importing Data from an Excel Sheet introduces importing data into the Cloudlet database.

 - Modeling with relationships introduces modeling of association and composition relationships.